johndoe31415/tdptk/README.md

     render             Do a 3d rendering of GCode using POV-Ray manipulate         Manipulate G-Code, e.g., by removing all extrusion/heating commands
+    model-plot         Use Bokeh to serve an application which plots a model estimate against real output
+    model-estimate     Use a differntial evolution approach in SciPy to estimate model parameters

 $ ./tdptk.py render --help
 usage: ./tdptk.py render [-m {fast,default}] [-p option] [-d width x height]